The benefits of unlimited time off

 - Encourage employees to take time off.
 Many employees feel guilty about asking for time away from work.
 Some can become ‘paralysed’ at the prospect of having so much choice.
 If employees haven’t taken time off in a while, managers should ask how they are doing and whether a break would be beneficial.

 - Talk about the issue frequently.
-Executives and managers should educate employees about the company’s holiday policy and its benefits.
+Executives and managers should educate employees about the company’s annual leave policy and its benefits.
 Managers should help workers understand that the purpose is to support them in maintaining a healthy work-life balance, and that they trust them to decide how much time off is necessary to stay productive while investing in self-care.